Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 ```

 Note two things:
-1. when calling InitializeObjectAttributes we pass the OBJ_PERMANENT attribute as argument, so that the symlink is created as permanent, in order to avoid having the symlink destroyed when unDefender exits;
+1. when calling `InitializeObjectAttributes` we pass the `OBJ_PERMANENT` attribute as argument, so that the symlink is created as permanent, in order to avoid having the symlink destroyed when unDefender exits;
-2. right before returning STATUS_SUCCESS we call CloseHandle on the newly created symlink.
-This is necessary because if the handle stays open the reference counter of the symlink will be 2 (1 for the handle, plus 1 for the OBJ\_PERMANENT) and we won't be able to delete it later when we will try to restore the old symlink.
+2. right before returning `STATUS_SUCCESS` we call `CloseHandle` on the newly created symlink.
+This is necessary because if the handle stays open the reference counter of the symlink will be 2 (1 for the handle, plus 1 for the `OBJ_PERMANENT`) and we won't be able to delete it later when we will try to restore the old symlink.

 At this point the symlink is changed and points to a location we have control on.
-In this location we will have constructed a directory tree which mimicks WdFilter's one and copied our arbitrary driver, conveniently renamed WdFilter.sys - we do it in the first line of the main function through a series of system() function calls.
+In this location we will have constructed a directory tree which mimicks WdFilter's one and copied our arbitrary driver, conveniently renamed `WdFilter.sys` - we do it in the first line of the main function through a series of `system()` function calls.
 I know it's uncivilized to do it this way, deal with it.
-### Killing Defender
+#### Killing Defender
 Now we move to the juicy part, killing Damnfender!
-This is done in the ImpersonateAndUnload function (implemented in ImpersonateAndUnload.cpp) in 4 steps:
+This is done in the `ImpersonateAndUnload` helper function (implemented in `ImpersonateAndUnload.cpp`) in 4 steps:
- 1. start the TrustedInstaller service & process;
+ 1. start the TrustedInstaller service and process;
  2. open TrustedInstaller's first thread;
  3. impersonate its token;
- 4. unload Wdfilter;
+ 4. unload WdFilter;
-We need to impersonate TrustedInstaller because the Defender and WdFilter services have ACLs which gives full control on them only to NT SERVICE\TrustedInstaller and not to SYSTEM or Administrators.
+We need to impersonate TrustedInstaller because the Defender and WdFilter services have ACLs which gives full control on them only to `NT SERVICE\TrustedInstaller` and not to SYSTEM or Administrators.

-#### Step 1 - Starting TrustedInstaller
+##### Step 1 - Starting TrustedInstaller
 The first thing to do is starting the TrustedInstaller service.
-To do so we need to get a handle (actually a SC\_HANDLE, which a particular type of HANDLE for the Service Control Manager.) on the Service Control Manager using the OpenSCManagerW API, then use that handle to call OpenServiceW on the TrustedInstaller service and get a handle on it, and finally use that handle to call StartServiceW.
-This will start the TrustedInstaller service, which in turn will start the TrustedInstaller process, whose token contains the SID of NT SERVICE\TrustedInstaller.
+To do so we need to get a `HANDLE` (actually a `SC_HANDLE`, which is a particular type of `HANDLE` for the Service Control Manager.) on the Service Control Manager using the `OpenSCManagerW` API, then use that `HANDLE` to call `OpenServiceW` on the TrustedInstaller service and get a `HANDLE` on it, and finally pass that other `HANDLE` to `StartServiceW`.
+This will start the TrustedInstaller service, which in turn will start the TrustedInstaller process, whose token contains the SID of `NT SERVICE\TrustedInstaller`.
 Pretty straightforward, here's the code:
 ```C++
 RAII::ScHandle svcManager = OpenSCManagerW(nullptr, nullptr, SC_MANAGER_ALL_ACCESS);
 if (!svcManager.GetHandle())